kestra-io/docs/content/docs/05.enterprise/api.md

 icon: /docs/icons/admin.svg
 ---

-How you can interact with Kestra Enterprise Edition using the API.
+How to interact with Kestra Enterprise Edition using the API.

 ## Authentication